ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 ### EGAPx v0.2 - NCBI Data

-These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblys.
-This will allows us to compare the annotations of EGAPx v0.2 with the NCBI annotations.
+These annotations are being completed using the SRA data assocaited with each of the NCBI genome assemblies.
+This will allow us to compare the annotations produced by EGAPx with the NCBI annotations.

 | Species | Status | Time |
 | --- | --- | --- |